jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 Thomas Netter (tnetter at iniDOTunizhDOTc) kindly provided a solution to the following problem:

-`   When laptop recovers from suspend/resume, XFree86/X.org no longer`
-`   registers the tablet.
-The laptop, however, receives all the tablet data `
-`   (I can "cat /dev/input/event2" and see the data).`
+        When laptop recovers from suspend/resume, XFree86/X.org no longer registers the tablet.
+The laptop, however, receives all the tablet data (I can "cat /dev/input/event2" and see the data).

-`   The only way I know for X to recover the tablet is to restart X.`
+        The only way I know for X to recover the tablet is to restart X.

 The problem lies in the step that when unplugging tablet cable while the laptop is entering Suspend Mode.
 The proper steps to plug/unplug, suspend/resume a Wacom tablet on a laptop are:

-`   - Fold the laptop's screen`
+        - Fold the laptop's screen
-`   - Wait 4 or 5 seconds for the tablet's orange LED to extinguish`
+        - Wait 4 or 5 seconds for the tablet's orange LED to extinguish
-`   - Unplug the tablet's USB cable`
+        - Unplug the tablet's USB cable

-`   THEN you can recover the tablet functionalities after resuming the`
-`   laptop and repluging the tablet.`
+        THEN you can recover the tablet functionalities after resuming the laptop and repluging the tablet.

-`   However, If you:`
+        However, If you:
-`   - Fold the laptop's screen`
+        - Fold the laptop's screen
-`   - Immediately unplug the tablet's USB cable before the LED extinguishes`
+        - Immediately unplug the tablet's USB cable before the LED extinguishes

-`   THEN you cannot recover the tablet functionalities after resuming the`
-`   laptop and replugging the tablet, even if you replug the tablet before `
+        THEN you cannot recover the tablet functionalities after resuming the laptop and replugging the tablet, even if you replug the tablet before resuming the laptop.
-`   resuming the laptop.`

-`   Therefore, old airline operations apply: Extinguish LEDs before take-off!`
+        Therefore, old airline operations apply: Extinguish LEDs before take-off!

-`   -Thomas`
+        -Thomas

 ### GNU Free Document License